Skip to Content

 There are many other types of crafts and fun materials that you want to try, from working with Shrinky Dinks to Leather Crafts and even household waste materials.

-I always feel that Paper Mache is a close cousin to air dry clay in the crafts family, specifically if you use the pulp method.
+I always feel that Paper Mache is a close cousin to air-dry clay in the craft family, especially when you use the pulp method.

 Michelle